chloeandisabel/pql/README.md

     - **Reductive Operator:** reductive operators are optional, and reduce the list of selected values to a single value.
 Available operators are `MAX`, `MIN`, `COUNT`, `SUM`, and `UNION`.
     - **Column Name:** specifies the column of the selected events which values should be taken from
     - **Subset Operator:** the subset operator is optional, and allows the expression to select only a subset of the events matching its conditions.
 Available subset operators are `FIRST BY column`, `FIRST n BY column`, `LAST BY column`, and `LAST n BY column`.
     - **Conditions:** the value expression is concluded with the `WHERE` keyword, and a set of conditions which may themselves use value expressions and more conditions.
-Within a value expression, event column names prefixed with one or more `^` charachters refer to events one level up from the current expression.
+Within a value expression, event column names prefixed with the `^` charachter refer to values on events one level up from the current expression.
 Multiple `^` charachters can be chained to break out of multiple nested value expressions.

 #### Comparison Operators